perfectprice/perfectprice-docs/data-formats/feed.md

 ### Cost

-Cost data may be included this feed, following the spec for Cost outlined elsewhere in Perfect Price documentation.
+Cost data may be included this feed, following the spec for Cost outlined in [Custom Data](custom.md) in Perfect Price documentation.